abnormalDistribute/Capstone-Project---Consumer-Complaints/README.md

 https://docs.google.com/document/d/1ywXDHODoqUpEeNct7-XyqQsS9729d5PYkhZMwfas_is/edit#
 ### Author and Aknowledgement:

-Special thanks to our Moringa School Data science Techincal Mentors for their guidance throughout the process of our project and the amazing Elites team members :point_down:
+Special thanks to our Moringa School Data science Techincal Mentors for their guidance throughout the process of our project and the abnormal distribute team members :point_down:

 * [Teofilo Gafna](https://github.com/teofizzy)
 * [Daniel Kimutai](https://github.com/danielkimutai)